SkylineCommunications/dataminer-docs/CONTRIBUTING.md

    ![Install GitHub 2](~/images/InstallGithub2.png)

+   > [!IMPORTANT]
+   > Make sure the local path you clone the repository to is relatively short.
+Using a long file path will lead to errors, as Windows will be unable to create certain files in the repository.

-1. If you do not have write access to the repository, you will find an alert in the lower left corner.
+1. If you do not have write access to the repository, you will find an alert in the lower left corner of the GitHub Desktop UI.

    ![Install GitHub3](~/images/InstallGitHub3.png)